Costa Rica Prices and Cost of Living

 - Because earthquake protection is included in the standard Costa Rica policy, and California required a separate policy, our overall cost dropped significantly, going from $1800 per year to about $900.

 - Solar is just emerging and not yet widely accepted.
 Solar is very expensive as compared to the United States because the panels and equipment must be imported.
+However, the price is recently starting to come down.

 - Electricity is about 16 cents per KWh.